RiskIdentDMS/spark-google-spreadsheets/README.md

 ## Notice

-The version 0.4.0 breaks compatibility with previous versions.
-You must use a ** spreadsheetId ** to identify which spreadsheet is to be accessed or altered.
-In older versions, spreadsheet name was used.

-If you don't know spreadsheetId, please read the [Introduction to the Google Sheets API v4](https://developers.google.com/sheets/guides/concepts).
+Before you start using this library, please read the [Introduction to the Google Sheets API v4](https://developers.google.com/sheets/guides/concepts) to understand all basic concepts.

 ## Requirements